Skip navigation

 Western Hennepin County is home to remnants of the Big Woods ecosystem and a special forest community ecologists call maple-basswood forest.
 It’s also where Voyageur Environmental Center sits, owned and operated by the Boys and Girls Clubs of the Twin Cities.
 Normally, Voyageur is a nature destination for Boys and Girls Club kids, ages 8 to 14, many of whom are from at-risk communities.

-When COVID-19 hit, Hennepin County and Voyageur staff became inspired to create self-guided learning opportunities for Boys and Girls Club youth and the public.
+Hennepin County and Voyageur staff created self-guided learning opportunities for youth and the public.
 County staff partnered with Voyageur and the University of Minnesota to create the Tree Trek nature trail, with posts highlighting feature facts and offering QR codes to access even more info online.
-View a close-up of one of the sign posts (PDF).
+View a close-up of one of the sign posts (PDF, 1MB).

 Videos about Voyageur's ecology were also developed.